As we enter 2013, the Work From Home Watchdog team are more focused than ever before on highlighting the dangers of falling for scam products online.

 - People have been paid to give testimonials.

-That my friends should PROVE to you that this product is definitely not as good as it might seem.
+That should PROVE to you that this product is definitely not as good as it might seem.

 At Work From Home Watchdog we like to help as well as warn, and if you are interested in building your own website and generating an income from it, I suggest you take a look at our Work From Home Course where we explain how you can learn the ropes at NO cost and NO risk.